CFMTech/slides-osxp21/slides.md

 --- ---

-# Use Cases
+# Other Use Cases

 ---

 ### Know your dependencies

- - Migrating a dependencies (e.g.: pandas) can lead to
+ - Migrating a dependencies (e.g.: pandas) can lead to <!-- .element class="fragment" data-fragment-index="1" -->
    - behavioral change
    - performance degradation on your core features

- - Tracking your application’s resource footprint can
+ - Tracking your application’s resource footprint can <!-- .element class="fragment" data-fragment-index="2" -->
    - prevent unwanted resource consumption
    - help you validate your requirements's version